Ddjalex/ET/replit.md

 # Telegram Crypto Card Bot - Project Documentation

 ## Overview
-This project is a production-ready Telegram bot designed to manage virtual crypto cards by integrating with the StroWallet API.
-The bot is built using native PHP 8+ (without frameworks or Composer dependencies) and is optimized for cPanel deployment.
-Its primary purpose is to provide users with functionalities like creating virtual cards, listing existing cards, viewing user information, managing wallets, and handling deposits through a Telegram interface.

-The project features a comprehensive admin panel for managing deposits, KYC verification, and system settings, ensuring secure and efficient operation.
+This project is a production-ready Telegram bot designed to manage virtual crypto cards through integration with the StroWallet API.
+Built with native PHP 8+ for cPanel deployment, it offers functionalities such as virtual card creation, card listing, user information display, wallet management, and deposit handling via Telegram.
+A comprehensive admin panel supports deposit management, KYC verification, and system settings, ensuring secure and efficient operations.
+The project aims to provide a robust solution for crypto card management.

 ## User Preferences
 ### Coding Conventions